 3. Your marketing lacks a clear strategic vision.

-If your marketing manager does have the support of a strong, accountable team, but they still seem to spend the bulk of their energy putting out fires rather than thinking big-picture, they may simply be the wrong fit for a strategic leadership position.
+If your marketing leader does have the support of a strong, accountable team, but they still seem to spend the bulk of their energy putting out fires rather than thinking big-picture, they may simply be the wrong fit for a strategic leadership position.

 4. The output of your marketing team simply isn’t up to par.